arumoy-shome/shome2023notebook/papers.md

 # @msr @notebook mojtaba2023distilkaggle

+However, this is not a rull research paper (data mining challenge).

 [New dataset of notebooks](https://zenodo.org/records/10317389) from Kaggle (300GB original).
 The authors extracted the contents of the code cells (which we did as well).
 However, they did not extract the outputs.
 Published in MSR '24 so its super fresh, DOI info is not available yet.